simplicitesoftware/module-docusign-libs/README.md

 This module contains the DocuSign &copy; SDK:

 - with all JAR dependencies in a single zipped external shared-script
-- it is required during the signature process of **Legal document** feature
+- it is required during the signature process of the feature **Legal document**

-See shared script `docusign`.
+See shared script named `docusign`.

 Import
 ------

+The easiest way is to download the module thru the Simplicite AppStore in your application.

-To import this module:
+Or to import this module from github:

 - Create a module named `DocuSignLibs`
 - Set the settings as: